guanyilun/hylab/README.rst

 A collection of my hy functions and macros.
-A lot of the work are borrowed from the hycl project.
+A lot of the work are borrowed from the hycl project -

 https://github.com/riktor/hycl/